skipthatcruise/GitHubCloneProject/README.md

 # GitHubCloneProject
-This is where i will be practicing cloning etc
+This is the description of my repo